Copy of Stormwater January 2026

 Why the City Manages Stormwater

-River water quality is protected locally and nationally by the Federal Clean Water Act of 1972.
+River water quality is protected locally and nationally by the federal Clean Water Act of 1972.
 It’s enforced by the Federal Environmental Protection Agency (EPA), the Oregon Department of Environmental Quality (DEQ), and Springfield city code which is adopted by Springfield City Council.
-Springfield’s Stormwater Team manages the permit to prevent river pollution.
-They provide education, technical assistance, and practical solutions so that community members protect local water quality.

 Springfield’s stormwater system collects rain (urban runoff) and releases it into the McKenzie or Willamette River.
 The Stormwater Team does management and education for this important and easily overlooked part of the City’s infrastructure.